wasimahin/bc-journal-entry-bot/README.md

 ## Project Context

-Built independently as part of my role as **Lead Business Office Representative at ASI CSULB**, where I manage financial documentation for 500+ registered campus organizations.
-This tool is one of two production Python automation tools I engineered for the office — the other being the **Snehin Check Request Helper** ([repo link here](https://github.com/wasimahin/snehin-check-request-helper)).
+Built independently as part of my role as **Lead Business Office Representative at ASI CSULB**, where I oversee financial documentation for 500+ registered campus organizations.
+This tool is one of two production Python automation systems I engineered for the office — the other being the **[Snehin Check Request Helper](https://github.com/wasimahin/snehin-check-request-helper)**.

 Both tools run live with zero API integration, operating entirely through UI automation against Microsoft Dynamics 365 Business Central.